bredaUgent/kubespray/breda/README.md

-# Documentation of the cluster.
+# Documentation of the cluster

-ansible folder can be found [here](../inventory/cluterbreda)
+ansible folder can be found [here](https://github.com/bredaUgent/kubespray/tree/master/inventory/clusterbreda).